ARTSFEST PHOTOGRAPHY YR2

 Alexia Aston

-My Final Major Project (FMP) focuses on endangered animals.
-Endangered animals are heavily protected in our world due to the work of conservation foundations and organisations.
-Research shows that endangered species can also act as indicators of environmental health.
-When their populations decline, it can signal underlying issues such as habitat destruction, pollution, or climate change.
-If these issues are not addressed, they can threaten the stability of entire ecosystems and many other species.
+Research shows that endangered species often act as vital indicators of environmental health; when their populations decline, it signals underlying issues such as habitat destruction, pollution, or climate change.
+If these issues remain unaddressed, they threaten the stability of entire ecosystems and countless other species.

 To capture these photographs, I relied on a telephoto zoom lens and saturated colour, alongside patience and environmental awareness.
-I believe engaging with wildlife and nature is increasingly important for mental health, both for myself and for others, as it encourages people to spend time outdoors and connect with the natural world.
-Through this project, I aim to showcase my photography skills while also encouraging the audience to emotionally engage with the subject matter and develop a deeper understanding of endangered animals.
+I believe that engaging with wildlife and nature is increasingly important for mental health—both for myself and others—as it encourages people to spend time outdoors and connect with the natural world.

 Ebony Belnavis